 The Qualifications Needed To Teach English In Thailand

 As per recent government and OBEC rules, you can apply for the post of an English teacher in Thailand if you have a 4-year Bachelor’s degree.
-Native English teachers (US, UK, Canada, Ireland, Australia and New Zealand) do not need to provide any proof of fluency in the English language.
+Native English teachers (US, UK, Canada, Ireland, Australia, and New Zealand) do not need to prove fluency in English.

 Passport holders from other countries, defined as non-native English speakers, must have certification proving their English language skills.
-You need a TOEIC score of 600+ or an IELTS score of 5.5+.
+It would help if you had a TOEIC score of 600+ or an IELTS score of 5.5+.

-But schools are often willing to overlook the government’s English fluency criteria, especially if you have prior teaching experience.
-To summarize, to explore opportunities for teaching English in Thailand you need the following:
+Schools are often willing to overlook the government’s English fluency criteria, especially if you have prior teaching experience.
+To summarize, to explore opportunities for teaching English in Thailand, you need the following:

 The Easiest Way To Secure A Visa To Teach English In Thailand

 The documentation process to work legally in Thailand as an English teacher is a long and cumbersome one.
 The bureaucracy in Thailand moves slowly and loves to deal with paperwork!
 You may soon feel that you are drowning in documents as the process grinds its way through several levels of bureaucrats.
 The positive aspect is that Thai schools will assist you all the way.
 They are used to dealing with bureaucracy and will help smoothen the process for you.